davep/davep.github.com/content/2026-02-20-five-days-with-copilot.md

 > - All metadata for a post should come from frontmatter
 > - It should use Jinja2 for the output templates

-As you can see, I rather than get very explicit about every single detail, I wanted to start out with a vague description of what I was aiming for.
+As you can see, rather than get very explicit about every single detail, I wanted to start out with a vague description of what I was aiming for.
 I did want to encourage it to try and build a Python repository how I normally would, so I pointed it at [OldNews](https://github.com/davep/oldnews) in the